 follower of Rogier van der Weyden (Tournai c.1399 – Brussels 1464), artist

-previously catalogued as after Dieric Bouts the elder (Haarlem c.1415 – Louvain 1475), artist
+previously catalogued as attributed to Dieric Bouts the elder (Haarlem c.1415 – Louvain 1475), artist

-previously catalogued as after Stockt, Vrancke van der (South Netherland before 1420 - 1495) , artist
+previously catalogued as attributed to Stockt, Vrancke van der (South Netherland before 1420 - 1495) , artist